 I'll go back to this state change method now.

-how to handle the running and pause states.
+So Jorge showed us earlier, how to handle the running and pause states.

 Now we want to handle this ended state.